This Month in Rust OSDev: September 2023

 (Section written by @mkroening)

-crate, allowing you to temporarily disable interrupts on AArch64, 64-bit RISC-V, and x86-64.
+I created a dependency-free interrupts crate, allowing you to temporarily disable interrupts on AArch64, 64-bit RISC-V, and x86-64.

 Two different paradigms allow you to run code without interrupts and synchronize with interrupt handlers running on the same hardware thread (core):